 Osceola is a very small town located in the state of Indiana.
 With a population of 2,590 people and two constituent neighborhoods, Osceola is the 184th largest community in Indiana.

 Osceola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Osceola is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Osceola who work in office and administrative support (14.75%), sales jobs (10.64%), and management occupations (7.22%).
+Overall, Osceola is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Osceola who work in sales jobs (13.84%), office and administrative support (13.62%), and healthcare (6.41%).

-The citizens of Osceola are slightly less educated than the national average of 21.84% for the average city or town: 13.16% of adults in Osceola have a bachelor's degree or advanced degree
+The citizens of Osceola are slightly better educated than the national average of 21.84% for all cities and towns, with 22.28% of adults in Osceola having a bachelor's degree or advanced degree.

+Osceola is a somewhat ethnically-diverse town.
 The people who call Osceola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Osceola residents report their race to be White, followed by Asian.
-Important ancestries of people in Osceola include Irish, English, Polish, and Belgian.
+Important ancestries of people in Osceola include German, Irish, Polish, English, and Italian.

 The most common language spoken in Osceola is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Langs. of India.